 Program 3:4 Review permit-processing procedures to ensure streamlining of the permit process.
 Review and revise application packets, as needed, to ensure that they are comprehensive, clear and easy to use.

-Progress: Permit-processing procedures are reviewed on a continual basis for efficiency, clarity, and comprehensiveness.
-Adjustments: Program will continue
+Responsible Agencies: CDD Timeframe: Ongoing Progress: Permit-processing procedures are reviewed on a continual basis for efficiency, clarity, and comprehensiveness.
+Adjustments: Program will continue d.
+CONSERVATION AND REHABILITATION

 Program 3:5 Amend the Land Development Regulations to provide a procedure for handling requests for reasonable accommodations made pursuant to state and federal fair housing laws.
 Responsible Agencies: CDD, BOS

-Progress: Requests may be accommodated upon compliance with California d.
-CONSERVATION AND REHABILITATION
+Timeframe: Ongoing Progress: Requests may be accommodated upon compliance with California Building Code.

-Building Code.

 Adjustments: Eliminate program.
 Separate ordinance deemed unnecessary.

 - Goal Ensure the supply of safe, decent, sound housing for all residents. - Policy 1 Promote energy conservation in all residential neighborhoods. - Policy 2 Promote public awareness of the need for energy conservation. - Policy 3 Support development of programs and policies that achieve a high level of energy conservation in all new and rehabilitated housing units. - Policy 4 Ensure that housing for all residents is safe and sound. - Policy 5 Maintain the existing affordable housing stock through rehabilitation, replacement and conservation. - Program 4:1 Continue to implement General Plan policies concerning the use of alternative energy sources (active and passive solar, etc.) in the development, rehabilitation, and replacement of housing units, including enforcement of Title 24 of the California Energy Commission Regulations.
+Responsible Agencies: CDD Timeframe: Ongoing